mashkovtsevasf/EPAM/README.md

    npm run dev

    This command will:
+   - Run linting checks (ESLint for JavaScript, Stylelint for SCSS)
-   - Compile SCSS to CSS
+   - Compile SCSS to CSS (compiled CSS files are placed in dist/css folder)
    - Watch for SCSS file changes and automatically recompile
    - Start a local HTTP server on port 5050
    - Open the website in your default browser